Persistent Jobs

 • If no data source is configured or available, persistent jobs are not available and any attempt to submit jobs will fail.

-• Polling Interval: how often a node polls for jobs for execution.
+• Polling Interval: how often a node polls for jobs for execution (default: 5 seconds).

-• Max Retries: maximum retries for tasks that fail with a retriable error.
+• Max Retries: maximum retries for tasks that fail with a retriable error (default: 3).
 A task will be retried up to the configured number of times before being marked as failed.
+Retries are deferred with an exponential backoff derived from the polling interval.

 Usage from plugins#